knative/community/STEERING-COMMITTEE.md

 ## Composition

-The Steering Committee has five (7) seats.
+The Steering Committee has seven (7) seats.
 These 7 seats are composed as follows:

 - Four (4) are elected Contributing Seats, open to any project contributor.
   Contributing Seats are elected every year, and serve a two-year term.
 In the